City Guide: Portland

 A late spring photo of Mount Hood

-• Mount Hood – Oregon’s highest mountain offers experienced climbers an intense hike to the volcano crater at the summit.
+• Mount Hood – The tallest mountain in the state promises experienced climbers an intense hike to the summit.

 • Three Sisters – The 47.5-mile Three Sisters volcano loop is one of the best places to backpack in central Oregon.